Haivision/srt/docs/statistics.md

 Dynamically limits the maximum number of packets that can be in flight.
 Congestion control module dynamically changes the value.

+In **file mode**  this value starts at 16 and is increased to the number of reported acknowledged packets.
+Then is also updated based on the delivery rate, reported by the receiver.
+It represents the maximum number of packets that can be safely sent without causing network congestion.
+The higher this value is, the faster the packets can be sent.
+In **live mode** this field is not used.

 ## pktFlightSize

 The number of packets in flight.
 Sender only.

 `pktFlightSize <= pktFlowWindow` and `pktFlightSize <= pktCongestionWindow`

+This is the distance
+between the packet sequence number that was last reported by an ACK message and the latest sequence number of the packet, that was sent (at the moment when the statistics are being read).

+**NOTE:** ACKs are received periodically (at least every 10 ms).
+This value is most accurate just after receiving an ACK and becomes a little exaggerated over time until the next ACK arrives.
+This is because with a new packet sent and the sent sequence increased the ACK number stays the same for a moment, which increases this value, but the exact number of packets arrived since the last ACK report is unknown.
+Possibly a new statistical data can be added which holds only the distance between the ACK sequence and the sent sequence at the moment when ACK arrives and isn't updated until the next ACK arrives.
+The difference between this value and `pktFlightSize` would show then the number of packets with an unknown state at the moment.

 ## msRTT